“To have a second language is to have a second soul,” said Charlemagne. Was he wrong? I don’t think so.

 You will notice most of the Spanish words in this post are food or family-related.
 That’s because the Hispanic culture is very centered on family and, of course, on delicious food.

 And precisely because of those differences, there are a few Spanish phrases that just don’t have an English translation.
+The same goes for Spanish curse words.
 Sorry, folks.
 But that’s not necessarily bad; it’s just different.

 Anyway, Spanish is the world’s 4th most spoken language, and it’s the native language in 21 countries around the globe.
 So, learn Spanish grammar and help yourself out before traveling to a Hispanic country.